wp-plugins/sell-digital-downloads/readme.txt

 For screenshots please visit the [WordPress Sell Digital Downloads](http://wp-ecommerce.net/?p=1916) plugin page

 == Changelog ==

+= 2.1.9 =
+* Ability to upload a thumbnail for each product
+* Show a [product display box](http://wp-ecommerce.net/create-product-download-box-in-wordpress-2613) using a shortcode

 = 2.1.8 =
 * Added debug functionality.
 This will be very useful if orders are not being updated or users are not getting emails